barryclark/jekyll-now/_posts/2020-12-07-devops-dashboard.md

 Connecting to a custom data source is quite easy.
 Dashing/Smashing uses so-called `Jobs` to periodically fetch data from various sources and display the metrics on the board.
 These `Jobs` are Ruby files and are located within your dashboard's `jobs` subfolder.

-The relevant parts of our job, which fetches data from `SonarQube` look like this:
+The relevant parts of our job, which fetches data from `SonarQube` looks like this:

 Since we have different jobs for different repositories / applications, we extracted some commonly used methods into `sonar_methods.rb`.
 These methods are included in our actual job: